ananyareddygandlaparthi/Mental-Health-Cause-Detection/README.md

 - Tokenize using bert-base-uncased.
 - Train and validate the model on an 80:20 split.
 - Display metrics like accuracy, F1 score, and confusion matrix.
+- Zip best model file and download
+- Unzip file and run the bert testing file after updating path of best model folder in code

 How to Run the Code: Fine-Tuning XLNet
 - Open xlnet-classifier.ipynb.